kubestellar/kubestellar/environments/dev-env/README.md

         uid: b7a8e302-1532-4e48-a69e-910a9ac2aa62
   ```

-#### 4. You can check that the workloads are running in the edge clusters:
+#### 3. Check that the workloads objects are copied to mailbox workspace:

 In response to the EdgePlacement and SinglePlacementSlice objects, the placement translator will copy the workload prescriptions into the mailbox workspaces and create SyncerConfig objects there.

-#### 5. You can check that the workloads are running in the edge clusters:
+#### 5. Check that the workloads are running in the edge pclusters:

 #### 6. Delete your kcp-edge environment: